onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 Object-oriented programming changed that by allowing not only the design but the domain model to be reflected in the code.

-I am reminded of Bertrand Meyer's observation that he could never understand the fascination with modeling notations and CASE tools when everything is there in the code.
+I am reminded of Bertrand Meyer's observation that he could never understand the fascination with modeling notations and CASE tools when *everything is there in the code*.
-Then one day it hit him: “Bubbles and arrows don't crash!”
+Then one day it hit him: *“Bubbles and arrows don't crash!”*

-One lesson we can learn from model-driven approaches is that instead of generating code from models, instead we should generate views from the code.
+In contrast to model-driven approaches, instead of generating code from models, perhaps we are better off generating views from the code.

 ***Programming is Understanding***

 We can go further, however.
 Kristen Nygaard, one of the inventors of Simula, the first OO language, was apparently fond of saying *“[To program is to understand](https://amturing.acm.org/award_winners/nygaard_5916220.cfm)”*.

-I would interpret that today as meaning that software is more than just text.
+I would interpret that today as meaning that *software is more than just source code*.
-It can and should be seen as a living system that expresses knowledge about itself.
+It can and should be seen as a *living system* can expresses knowledge about itself.

-Instead of seeing the IDE as a glorified text editor, it should be seen as an environment for exploring, querying and analyzing software systems.
+I would like to propose a new mantra, namely: *“The software wants to talk to you.”*

-Instead of having to head to Google, StackOverflow or ChatGPT to answer questions about our software, we should be able to answer the questions in the systems themselves.
+This means that instead of letting the IDE lock up software inside the prison of a text editor, it should enable the exploration, querying and analysis of live systems.
-BATbern50Slideshow new slideFor: #programmingIsUnderstanding:
+Then, instead of having to head to Google, StackOverflow or ChatGPT to answer questions about our software, we should be able to answer the questions we have with the help of the systems themselves.

-## Sources
+## External photo sources

 - APL prime sieve -- [APL wiki](https://old.aplwiki.com/SieveOfEratosthenes)
 - APL keyboard -- [Wikimedia commons](https://commons.wikimedia.org/wiki/File:APL-keybd2.svg)